xavierKress/Spring-Boot-REST-API/README.md

 - We added a REST controller to show how we can use Spring MVC to generate REST API
 - We added Swagger to generate the API documentation

+## V5.0.0
+- We added the security layer to secure our REST endpoints
+- We added a filter in the security filter chain